The Life Church and Missions (LCM)

 1. Church Introduction

 Broadly, it aims to preach, practise and spread everywhere the teachings of the Bible (both the Old and New Testaments), with the Salvation of Jesus Christ for those who believe in Him as its most basic teaching.
 Specifically, it seeks to teach, train, and nurture Christians to see evangelism and missions as a total commitment of their lives.
-TBR takes special interest and responsibility in nurturing every disciple of Christ, even if it requires persistent love and patience in the process, given the reality of fallen human nature that makes true transformation challenging.
+LCM takes special interest and responsibility in nurturing every disciple of Christ, even if it requires persistent love and patience in the process, given the reality of fallen human nature that makes true transformation challenging.
 In essence, we advocate a ministry of the truth and also of the heart.

-A member of TBR is one who willingly accepts and fulfils the criteria for membership stated in Section 3 of this handbook, and agrees to pledge his/ her commitment to us, stated in Section 4 of this handbook.
+A member of LCM is one who willingly accepts and fulfils the criteria for membership stated in Section 3 of this handbook, and agrees to pledge his/ her commitment to us, stated in Section 4 of this handbook.

 2.2 Types of Membership